Created by Robert Crais (1953--)

 Oh, he'd already begun to expand and deepen the supporting cast of characters by then.
 Pike, whom Crais had originally planned to bump off at the end of The Monkey's Raincoat, had stuck around and become more of a full-fledged partner than a mere sidekick.
 The same went for Lou Poitras, the gruff detective-lieutenant in charge of the Hollywood homicide bureau.
 And of course Lucy Chenier, the sweet-faced New Orleans-based lawyer who was gradually worming her way into our hero's heart.
 Even the nameless feral cat who haunted the hills behind Elvis' home was becoming something of a regular.

 Likewise, Crais had already begun to experiment with shifting points-of-view.
 Still, there wasn't much in those early books that prepared readers for L.A.
 Requiem's sprawling, multiple storylines and muscularity.
-Crais dropped most of the glib wisecracks and quirkiness and headed straight for the jugular, straddling genre boundaries, merging the private detective novel, the police procedural and the action thriller in a dark, engrossing tale of murder, betrayal, corruption, child abuse and the painful secrets that lie buried in the human heart.
+Crais dropped most of the wisecracks and quirkiness and headed straight for the jugular, straddling genre boundaries, merging the private detective novel, the police procedural and the action thriller in a dark, engrossing tale of murder, betrayal, corruption, child abuse and the painful secrets that lie buried in the human heart.
 It was no longer the Elvis Cole show -- in fact, much of the action focused on his partner: taciturn Pike, he of the 24/7 shades and the always forward-pointing arrow tattoos.

 But for Crais, it was "incredibly liberating."
 As he puts it, "The first four or five Elvis Coles were of a kind.
 They were written in the usual first-person private eye style... and then I began to shake things up a little bit.
 In Sunset Express, I broke the point of view for the first time and got away with it.
 I began looking for other ways to do what I was doing.
 L.A.
-Requiem was an extremely experimental book for me to write, and there were plenty of mornings I worried that my readers wouldnít go for it."
+Requiem was an extremely experimental book for me to write, and there were plenty of mornings I worried that my readers wouldn't go for it."

-Suffice it to say they went for it.
+They went for it.

 In the time since, Crais has used the approach on a string of best-selling and critically acclaimed novels, both standalone thrillers and books featuring Elvis and, increasingly, Pike.

 But Crais sees all his books as part of "one big series."
 Carol Starkey, first introduced in the standalone Demolition Angel (2000) pops up in The Forgotten Man (2005) with a mad crush on Elvis (she refers to Lucy at one point as "Lady Puffinstuff Southern Belle").
 At one point in the Joe Pike book The Watchman (2007), to avoid being spotted, Pike leaves his beloved red Jeep Cherokee at a gas station.
 The Cherokee is promptly stolen by bank robber Max Holman in The Two Minute Rule (2006).
 Another regular, LA Coroner John Chen, the twitchy, horny string bean and would-be ladies man with a bad case of hero worship for Pike, has become a sort of running gag, a much-needed at times burst of comic relief in several of the books.
+And the LAPD K9 cop Scott James and his faithful German Shepherd companion, Maggie, whom Crais introduced in Suspect (2013) Joined forces with Elvis and Joe in The Promise (2015).

 But if anyone can juggle this ever-expanding cast, it's Crais.
 Before turning to novels, Crais wrote for television, most notably for such character-heavy and character-driven shows as Hill Street Blues (for which he received an Emmy nomination), Cagney & Lacey, Miami Vice, Quincy, M.E. and The Equalizer.